 - Examine and brainstorm on the in-scope system to identify cyber security risks

 You’ll get many benefits from performing a threat assessment.
 Some common ones include:

-- Identifying security issues earlier in the development lifecycle, potentially preventing rework or refactoring to address issues later in the process
+- Identifying cyber security issues earlier in the development lifecycle, potentially preventing rework or refactoring to address issues later in the process

-- Having a way to simplify your product’s design and understand the security implications of architectural decisions
+- Having a way to simplify your product’s design and understand the cyber security implications of architectural decisions

 - Increasing collaboration and shared understanding of risks amongst your teams, particularly if the threat assessment is done collaboratively between multiple teams.